This module is designed to ensure that you understand the overarching principles of global health strategies in promoting and improving public health.

 - Describe the epidemiological aspects of cardiovascular disease.

-- Appraise the effects of disease on patients, carers and families.
+- Appraise the psychosocial aspects of disease on patients, carers and families.

-- Evaluate the impact of public health programmes on population health
+- Identify and evaluate the impact of public health programmes on cardiac disease

 - National and international public health aspects of infectious and non-infectious diseases